Is Tokenization a Good Way to Protect Your Data?

-The benefit of using tokenization, as with other data-centric security measures, is that the original data values are not stored in clear text a data store.
-While this method provides a viable means of protecting data and addressing compliance, there are some key issues to consider related to the actual security provided and operationalization of the solution.
+The benefit of using tokenization, as with other data-centric security measures, is that the original data values or dataset are not stored in clear text a data store.
+While this method provides a viable means of data masking and addressing compliance, there are some key issues to consider related to the actual data privacy, security provided, and operationalization of the solution.

 Threat Mitigation and Risk Transfer

-One key challenge with vault-based tokenization is that the solution is simply moving the sensitive data from one data store to another.
-This may protect against a primary data repository, but in reality, is creating a mapping of your sensitive data to token values that simply lives in another location.
+One key challenge with a vault-based tokenization system is that the solution is simply moving the sensitive data from one data store to another.
+This may protect against a primary data repository data breach, but in reality, is creating a mapping of your sensitive information to token values that simply lives in another location.
 This may help transfer some risk or address a specific data storage environment, but it is ultimately replicating the sensitive data issue in another place.
 Further, if high availability needs to be implemented, the token vault will need to be replicated as well.

 Application Changes Required